AlopexTMNT/clearplaterecipes/content/_index.md

 ## About this site

-Founded to provide a simple online cookbook without ads and obese web design.
+Founded to provide a simple online cookbook without ads.

 ## It's easy to contribute!

 New recipes can be submitted [on Github](https://github.com/AlopexTMNT/clearplaterecipes) or by **e-mail** on clearplaterecipes@proton.me.

 The [Rules](https://github.com/AlopexTMNT/clearplaterecipes/?tab=readme-ov-file#rules-for-submission) for Submitting content!

+## Misc

 Forked from [based.cooking](https://github.com/lukesmithxyz/based.cooking)